 Cedar Springs Brewing Co.’s Kusterer Original Weißbier

-Cedar Springs’s line of classic German lagers pays tribute to Christoph Kusterer, a German immigrant who paved the way for early Grand Rapids brewers.
+Cedar Springs’ line of classic German lagers pays tribute to Christoph Kusterer, a German immigrant who was one of the most powerful men in early Grand Rapids history and who paved the way for early Grand Rapids brewers.

 Did You Know: Rockford Brewing Co. is also known as a live music and artist venue.

 Rockford Brewing Co.'s Sheehan’s Stout